DamoM73/anvil-python-tutorials/19_switch_components.md

     self.set_active_link(state)
 ```

 Now we need to set the value of `breadcrum` according to `state`.
-We can incorporate the breadcrum values from the old navigation into our `if ... elif` statement.
+We can incorporate the breadcrumb values from the old navigation into our `if ... elif` statement.

 ```{code-block} python
 :linenos: